 <unchanged part omitted>

 -- ChannelAccess-CPext – 0, 1, 2, 3 or 4 bits.
-The bitwidth for this field is determined as log2(I) bits, where I is the number of entries in the higher layer parameter dl-DCI-triggered-UL-ChannelAccess-CPext-r16 for operation in a cell with shared spectrum channel access and ChannelAccessMode-r16 = "dynamic" ; otherwise 0 bit.
+The bitwidth for this field is determined as log2(I) bits, where I is the number of entries in the higher layer parameter dl-DCI-triggered-UL-ChannelAccess-CPext-r16 for operation in a cell with shared spectrum channel access and ChannelAccessMode-r16 = "dynamic" or ChannelAccessMode-r16 is absent; otherwise 0 bit.
 One or more entries from Table 7.3.1.2.2-6 are configured by the higher layer parameter dl-DCI-triggered-UL-ChannelAccess-CPext-r16.

 <unchanged part omitted>